-The CS for HJR 55 proposes an amendment to the State Constitution that would allow the Legislature by general law to permit counties and municipalities to limit, for homestead property qualifying for the low-income senior exemption, ad valorem tax assessments for their respective levies to the previous year's assessed value.
+The joint resolution proposes an amendment to the state constitution that would allow the Legislature by general law to permit counties and municipalities to grant an additional homestead tax exemption not exceeding the assessed value of homestead property to certain low income seniors.

-To be eligible for the limitation on assessment, the following conditions must be met:
+To be eligible for the additional homestead exemption, the following conditions must be met:

-- The property qualifies for the low-income senior exemption, which requires that: - o the county or municipality has granted the exemption by ordinance; - the person has title to the property and maintains his or her permanent residence thereon: - o the owner is 65 or older; and - o the owner's annual household income is less than \$26,203.
-19 - The just value of the property is no more than 150 percent of the average just value of homestead property within the county.
+- The county or municipality must have granted the exemption by ordinance: - The owner must have title to the property and must have maintained his or her permanent residence thereon for at least twenty years; - The owner is 65 years of age or older; and - The owner's annual household income is less than \$15,000.